pagkly/Zed/Investopedia3/Retained Earnings.md

 The following options broadly cover all possibilities on how the surplus money can be utilized:

--   The income money can be distributed (fully or partially) among the business owners (shareholders) in the form of [dividends](https://www.investopedia.com/terms/d/dividend.asp).
+-   The income money can be distributed (fully or partially) among the business owners (shareholders) in the form of [[dividends]](https://www.investopedia.com/terms/d/dividend.asp).
 -   It can be invested to expand the existing business operations, like increasing the production capacity of the existing products or hiring more sales representatives.
 -   It can be invested to launch a new product/variant, like a refrigerator maker foraying into producing air conditioners, or a chocolate cookie manufacturer launching orange- or pineapple-flavored variants.
--   The money can be utilized for any possible [merger](https://www.investopedia.com/terms/m/merger.asp), [acquisition](https://www.investopedia.com/terms/a/acquisition.asp), or partnership that leads to improved business prospects.
+-   The money can be utilized for any possible [[merger]](https://www.investopedia.com/terms/m/merger.asp), [[acquisition]](https://www.investopedia.com/terms/a/acquisition.asp), or partnership that leads to improved business prospects.
--   It can also be used for [share buybacks](https://www.investopedia.com/terms/s/sharerepurchase.asp).
+-   It can also be used for [[share buybacks]](https://www.investopedia.com/terms/s/sharerepurchase.asp).
 -   The earnings can be used to repay any outstanding loan (debt) the business may have.

 The first option leads to the earnings money going out of the books and accounts of the business forever because dividend payments are irreversible.
 However, all the other options retain the earnings money for use within the business, and such investments and funding activities constitute the retained earnings (RE).

 By definition, retained earnings are the cumulative net earnings or profits of a company after accounting for dividend payments.
 It is also called earnings surplus and represents the reserve money, which is available to the company management for reinvesting back into the business.
-When expressed as a percentage of total earnings, it is also called [retention ratio](https://www.investopedia.com/terms/r/retentionratio.asp) and is equal to (1 - [dividend payout ratio](https://www.investopedia.com/terms/d/dividendpayoutratio.asp)).
+When expressed as a percentage of total earnings, it is also called [retention ratio](https://www.investopedia.com/terms/r/retentionratio.asp) and is equal to (1 - [[dividend payout ratio]](https://www.investopedia.com/terms/d/dividendpayoutratio.asp)).

 While the last option of debt repayment also leads to the money going out, it still has an impact on the business accounts, like saving future interest payments, which qualifies it for inclusion in retained earnings.